Dr Wojtek Chrzanowski

 |Curriculum vitae||Curriculum vitae|

-His research centres around biointefaces, nanomaterials and nanocharacterisation of biomedical materials.
+His research centres around nanomedicine, biointefaces, nanomaterials and nanocharacterisation.
 His work has made a significant contribution to the development of bionterfaces on biomaterials that are capable of regulating cell responses.
 A significant proportion of the work focused on smart, shape memory materials.
 His research is a major contribution to the understanding of the development of novel antimicrobial, self-cleaning materials, bioactive degradable glasses and composites, and surfaces that guide DNA binding.
-Recently he has developed two drug delivery systems that employ superparamagnetic nanoparticles to enhance the efficacy of drug therapy (i.e. chemotherapy) and regulated drug release.
+He develops stimuli responsive drug delivery systems that employ different types of nanoparticles to enhance the efficacy of drug therapy (i.e. chemotherapy) and regulated drug release.

-Dr Chrzanowski?s published his research outcomes in over 70 papers and 50 conference proceedings.
-He is co-author of two patents and was invited to present his research at several Universities in the UK, Japan, South Korea and Poland.
+Dr Chrzanowski has published his research outcomes in over 70 papers and 50 conference proceedings.
+He is co-author of two patents and was invited to present his research at several Universities in the USA, UK, Japan, South Korea and Poland.

 His work focuses also on drug delivery systems that are capable of modulating drug uptake.
 In particular his research centres around responsive materials that can target disease and control drug release upon external activation.
 Drug carriers are design to sensitise cells and upregulate drug adsorption.
 Nano/molecular characterisation of materials.

-In Dr Chrzanowski?s laboratory, he uses state-of-art imaging and probing facilities Scanning Ion Conductance Microscope and Molecular Probe equipped in nanopro toolbox used for nanocharacterisation of mechanical properties of materials.
+In Dr Chrzanowski's laboratory, he uses state-of-art imaging and probing facilities nanoIR (nanoTA, SThM, LCR), Scanning Ion Conductance Microscope and Molecular Probe equipped in nanopro toolbox used for nanocharacterisation of mechanical properties of materials.
 Both techniques are fully integrated with fluorescence and light microscope to provide unique combination of 2D and 3D integrated images of various types of materials.
 Current projects look closely on cell mechanics and real time changes to the cell membrane and cells morphology upon specific stimuli.